$428,128Average Value$205Average Price per Sq Ft12Homes For Sale

 The marshes, grasslands and wetlands of the Carlos Avery Wildlife Management Area unfold across 24,000 acres.
 Trumpeter swans, bald eagles, songbirds and waterfowl flock to the area, making it a prime spot for bird watching and wildlife spotting.
 Hunting and trapping are also popular.
 Stacy Lions Park hosts most city events and features a playground, ball field, pavilion and a fire ring.
 Chisago City is about 12 miles away and has a chain of lakes, including Green Lake, a summer swimming destination and year-round fishing spot.
 The multi-use Sunrise Prairie Regional Trail spans 21 miles, starting in Harris and connecting to the Hardwood Creek Regional Trail in Washington County.

-The Stacy Dam is found in the Carlos Avery Wildlife Area just west of Stacy.
+The Stacy Dam sits in the Carlos Avery Wildlife Management Area west of town.

 1/2